gruntwork-io/docs/docs/2.0/docs/pipelines/installation/authoverview.md

 * _Dramatically_ streamlined setup
 * Access to more features and functionality
 * Improved day to day user experience
-* Less maintenance overhead (no need to rotate tokens)
+* Less maintenance overhead (no need to install, maintain and rotate powerful tokens)

 **Reasons to use Machine Users**
 * More fine grained control over the access granted to Pipelines